tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 (Jump to the end of my Folsom guide for the extended set of FAQs)

-- Get COVID vaccinated and boosted.
-So far, I’m not seeing any events saying they’ll check vaccine cards.
+- Vaccine #2: Get COVID vaccinated and boosted.
+Most events aren’t checking vaccine status.
 But have a digital one or a photo of it on your phone.
 And favorite that photo on your phone so you aren’t scrolling through hole pics while a bouncer waits.

 - Be gracious to security (many of them are also gay and giving up their weekend to take care of your messy friends).